 ABOUT THE AUTHOR

 By seventh grade, he began suffering extreme bouts of vertigo.
-He was evaluated by multiple physicians and psychiatrists and diagnosed with schizophrenia, then other illnesses, and was even declared quite sane.
+Multiple physicians and psychiatrists examined him.
+The differed in what caused his symptoms.
+Some called it schizophrenia, others identified other illnesses, and one even declared him quite sane.
 Regardless of the diagnosis, PKD experienced what he called “nervous breakdowns” throughout his life

 He published his first story in 1951 and worked full-time as a writer from then on.
 His first novel was published in 1955.